garnix-io/terms-and-conditions/terms.md

 intended to encourage improvements to the Terms and the Services, and are NOT legally binding.
 If these Terms are updated, the new version will become the HEAD ref of the branch name “current” available on our website.
-You can elect to stop using the Services in the event you do not agree to the material change of these Terms.
+You can elect to stop using the Services in case you do not agree to the material change of these Terms.

-By continuing to access or use our Services after any modifications of our Terms become effective, you agree to be bound by these Terms as amended/revised.
+By continuing to use our Services after any modifications of our Terms become effective, you agree to be bound by these Terms as amended/revised.
 If you do not agree to the new Terms, you are no longer authorized to use the Services.